-Thresholds

-100 hectares or smaller

-Larger than 100 hectares

-100 hectares or smaller
+Size-related eligibility criteria Thresholds Small Management Units 100 hectares or smaller Large Management Units Larger than 100 hectares

 The text of the Principles and the Criteria contains terms that are formatted in italics and marked with an asterisk.
 The terms that have been marked with an asterisk and formatted in italics in the indicators' text, are local terms which have been added to apply to the local circumstances for this standard only, or the terms that are not marked in the Criteria otherwise.
 All the terms marked with asterisk and formatted in italics, are defined in the annex of Glossary of terms.